LiorSinai/liorsinai.github.io/_posts/2023-09-30-polygon-clipping.md

 The intersections have to be inserted maintaining the clockwise order.
 If there is one intersection on the edge the new point can be automatically placed between the tail and the head of the edge.
 Otherwise if there are multiple intersections on the edge (see the [example](#fig-weiler-atherton-example-2)) then we need to determine which intersection is placed first.
-The basic idea is to check that the distance from the current vertix to the intersection is less than the distance from the current vertix to the next vertix.
+The basic idea is to check that the distance from the current vertex to the intersection is less than the distance from the current vertex to the next vertex.
-If not, advance one vertix forward (on to an existing intersection point) and try again.
+If not, advance one vertex forward (on to an existing intersection point) and try again.
-We also need to check if the intersection was already inserted or equivalently, the same as an original vertix of the polygon.
+We also need to check if the intersection was already inserted or equivalently, the same as an original vertex of the polygon.

 <blockquote>
 <u><b>Insert intersection in order</b></u> <br>